lruchandani/lruchandani-website/content/posts/setup-vscode-for-go.md

 ]
 series : ["environment"]
 ---
-This article helps to get started with golang using vscode.The  go extension for vscode provides many useful features such as, auto-completion, debugging and  in-context help etc, which aids in developer productivity.
+This article helps to get started with golang using vscode.The [Go extension](https://code.visualstudio.com/docs/languages/go) for vscode provides many useful features such as, auto-completion, debugging,in-context help etc that makes it one of the most powerful ide's for golang.

 ## Install Visual Studio Code (on Mac)
 To install Visual Studio Code, follow [these](https://code.visualstudio.com/docs/setup/mac) steps